 Finally, we ensure that all pupils have fair access to examinations by providing access arrangements for those that are legally entitled to them.
 We have developed a robust provision ensuring all pupils have their needs met for exams.
-Access arrangements are coordinated and managed by our KS4 deputy SENCO, and overseen by the SENCO, who identifies the pupils who could qualify for them.
+Access arrangements are coordinated and managed by our KS4 Deputy SENCO, and overseen by the SENCO, who identifies the pupils who could qualify for them.
 We start training students who require access arrangements from Year 7 where we ensure that the concessions they require are put in place for all formal assessments (in-class or otherwise).
-This then becomes their normal way of working and allows for a better experience for our students when they come to formal GCSEs or A-level exams.
-Preston Manor has a Learning Support Teacher on staff who is a qualified assessor who can carry out a range of assessments to meet the criteria set out by the Joint Council for Qualifications for exam access arrangements assessments.
-Once the assessments have been completed, the KS4 deputy SENCO applies for the concessions directly to the exam board through the Joint Council for Qualifications, who then agrees with our applications if we have met all of the preassigned criteria set by them.
-The various access arrangements offered to our young people include:
+This then becomes their usual way of working and allows for a better experience for our students when they come to formal GCSEs or A-level exams.
+Preston Manor has a Learning Support Teacher on staff who is a qualified assessor who can carry out a range of assessments as indicated by the exam board.
+Once the assessments have been completed, the deputy SENCO applies for the concessions directly to the exam board, who then agrees with our applications.
+The various access arrangements offered to our students include: